 - IELTS – minimum 7.0 (academic version)

-- Cambridge English Advanced (CAE, Level C1) – minimum a C grade.
+- Cambridge English Advanced (CAE, Level C1) or Cambridge English Proficiency (CPE) – minimum a C grade.

 - UniCert Level III certificate (the UniCert III exam and not the courses in your bachelor transcript which are pre-requisite to take the exam)